 - Initial Inspections.
 BHA conducts initial inspections in response to a request from the family to approve a unit for participation in the HCV program.
-The unit must pass the HQS inspection before the effective date of the HAP Contract. - Annual Inspections.
-HUD requires BHA to inspect each unit under lease at least annually to confirm that the unit still meets HQS.
+The unit must pass the HQS inspection before the effective date of the HAP Contract. - Annual/Biennial Inspections.
+HUD requires the PHA to inspect each unit under lease at least annually, or biennially, depending on PHA policy to confirm that the unit still meets HQS.
 The inspection may be conducted in conjunction with the family's annual reexamination but also may be conducted separately. - Special Inspections.
 A special inspection may be requested by the owner, the family, or a third party as a result of problems identified with a unit between annual inspections. - Quality Control Inspections.
 HUD requires that a sample of units be reinspected by a supervisor or other qualified individual to ensure that HQS are being enforced correctly and uniformly by all inspectors.